cwi-swat/langdev/langdev-cfp19.md

 - Novel meta languages for language construction
 - Experience reports on using language workbenches (i.e., case studies)
 - Live programming support in language workbenches
-- Modularity and composition approches for language development
+- Modularity and composition approaches for language development
 - Language evolution and versioning, model migration
 - Deployment systems for languages developed using language workbenches
 - New kinds of IDE features, both at the meta level, and object level